Does your thumb ache when gripping objects or scrolling on your phone?

 4. The pressure level should be "hurts so good".
 It should not be sharp or unbearable.

-What Helps Relieve Opponens Pollicis Muscle Pain?
+What Helps Relieve Opponens Pollicis Muscle Pain

-Here are some easy ways to manage pain and tightness:
+How to manage pain and tightness:

 -